Limnology and Oceanography Research Exchange (LOREX)

 ASLO anticipates supporting ~30 students for carrying out competitive international research exchanges during the 2018-19 program year.
 Each participant will receive focused international collaboration professional development training, as well as support for travel and living expenses at the host institution.
 Partial funding to attend the February ASLO meeting will also be available.

 Students (U.S. citizen, national, or permanent resident) enrolled in US-based graduate programs may apply.
+You must be an ASLO member.
 Research projects in any area of aquatic science are eligible for funding, including but not limited to biological, physical, chemical, geological and social limnology or oceanography as long as they are conducted in collaboration with foreign scientists at one of the host institutes.

 Key Award Dates: